siegerts/xiegerts.com/content/post/amplify-ui-auth-nextjs/index.md

 +++

-This post with walk through setting up [Amplify Auth](https://docs.amplify.aws/lib/auth/getting-started/q/platform/js/) with the [Amplify UI React library](https://ui.docs.amplify.aws/react) in a Next.js SSR application.
+This post steps through setting up [Amplify Auth](https://docs.amplify.aws/lib/auth/getting-started/q/platform/js/) with the [Amplify UI React library](https://ui.docs.amplify.aws/react) in a Next.js SSR application.
 Once set up, we can restrict access to pages using the built-in hooks from the Amplify Authenticator and use `withSSRContext` and `Auth` to restrict access to the API routes.

 At this point, we'll have all of the auth primitives to build a complete fullstack Next.js application.
 We can restrict access on the client or server (`getServerSideProps`) and also create API routes for additional business logic and processing.